How to Start Mpesa Business in Kenya

 How MPesa Sub-Agent Shops Should Work

-• Sub-agents then need to get store management tills used to manage the float.
-Sub-agents can get them at KCB bank.
+- Sub-agents then need to get store management tills to manage the float.
+Sub-agents can get them at KCB Bank.

-However, many MPesa agents do not follow the due process.
+However, many MPesa agents do not follow due process.
 The agents fail to register sub-agents with Safaricom.
-Instead, they recruit them as their employees.
+Instead, they recruit them as employees.

 The agents receive earnings on behalf of the sub-agents.
 They then determine how much to pay them.
-The agents pay sub-agents between 60% - 70% commission, while Safaricom requires them to to pay 80% commission.
+The agents pay sub-agents between 60% and 70% commission, while Safaricom requires them to pay 80% commission.

 Also read: How to start a laundry business in Kenya.